CS126SP20/Cinder-Othello/README.md

 The FetchContent_Populate(<name>) method will convert <name> into lowercase, so just make all of the names lowercase.
 See more here: https://cmake.org/pipermail/cmake/2018-March/067185.html.

+## **How to Play the Game** ##

+For the full rules of Othello (also commonly known as Reversi), click [here](https://en.wikipedia.org/wiki/Reversi).

+###### **Quick Summary of the Rules:**

+    - There are two players, one will be black and the other will be white
+    - The goal of the game is to try to have the most pieces at the end
+    - Players will alternate turns, unless a player has no valid moves (in this case, the other player will go again)
+    - A valid move is defined as a move that flips pieces of the other color
+    - Pieces can only be flipped if there is a piece of your color on the opposite side, leaving pieces of the opposite color in the middle

+###### **Features of my game**

+ - You can only click on valid moves.
+Valid moves are indicated by circles that are not filled in.
+ - When you hover over a valid move, you can see what the board would look like if you played that move.
+ - The scores and whose turn it is will be kept track of in the panel to the right side
+ - Once the game has finished, the result of the game will be populated into a sqlite database (scoreboard.db), with the winner, loser, and the winner's score
+ - When the game has ended, a restart button will appear, allowing you to play again without restarting the Cinder application
+ - There are sounds that will be played throughout the game!
+Have fun!